techfano/ng2-webpack-test/README.md

-# ng2-webpack-test
+# ng2-webpack2-unit-test
-Unit test demo for Angular2 with webpack, Jasmine ans PhantomJS :)
+Unit test demo for Angular 2 with webpack 2, Karma, Jasmine and PhantomJS :)